Cat Stevens Shares 3rd Track From New Studio Album, ‘King of a Land’

 Yusuf / Cat Stevens (Photo: Aminah Yusuf; used with permission)

-From the March 15 album announcement: More than a decade in the making, King of a Land‘s 12 new songs are full of extraordinary surprises.
-His poetic storytelling invites the listener on a journey towards the gates of an alternative universe to that which we presently inhabit – where happy endings can possibly happen.
+Yusuf / Cat Stevens has released King of a Land, his seventeenth studio album, via BMG / Dark Horse Records on June 16, 2023.
+More than a decade in the making, the 12 new songs are full of some significant surprises, with many new highlights in his recorded legacy.
+One instant favorite is “Pagan Run,” which he is already giving an important spot in his setlist of his brief European tour.
 “Looking at the jagged journey of my music, beginning as I did in the 60’s, I would say this new record is a mosaic,” says Stevens.
 “A very clearly defined description of where I’ve been and who I am.
 Sometimes you have to take something apart, to find the peace you’re looking for.”
+At times, the listener will feel transported back to the singer-songwriter’s ’70s heyday.

-The video and album artwork was created by Peter Reynolds, an award-winning children’s illustrator.
+The video and album artwork were created by Peter Reynolds, an award-winning children’s illustrator.
 King of a Land is the continuation of a collaboration between the two that began with the New York Times best selling Peace Train picture book in 2021.
 Reynolds also created illustrations for each of the songs portraying the album’s lyrical themes featured in the record’s accompanying booklet.

 Early recording sessions for King of a Land stretch back to 2011 at Berlin’s Hansa Studios (the setting for classic albums such as David Bowie’s Low, Heroes and U2’s Achtung Baby).
 From there, recording locations moved through the years from ICP Studios in Brussels to La Fabrique in Provence, South of France.
 Additional overdubs and a 60-piece orchestra were recorded in Air and Angel studios in London, with some key work originally recorded in Yusuf’s own garage-based home studio in Dubai he calls “Dubville.”
 “Most of the songs started with me playing and recording everything at home in the garage – it’s as close as you can get to being inside my head,” he says.